carina-studio/PixelViewer/PixelViewer/Resources/UserAgreement.md

 + [Website of PixelViewer](https://carinastudio.azurewebsites.net/PixelViewer/)
 + [Project and release pages of PixelViewer on GitHub](https://github.com/carina-studio/PixelViewer)

-This User Agreement will be applied when you use PixelViewer 2.7 and any future versions before the version specified in next version of User Agreement.
+This User Agreement will be applied when you use PixelViewer 3.0 and any future versions before the version specified in next version of User Agreement.

-## External Dependencies

-### Resize and Rotate Extension for X Window System (XRandR)
-To detect display settings and apply user interface scale factor on **Linux**.
-Need to restart application to take effect after installation.

 ## File Access